Lack of Sunshine Linked to Trauma, Death, Hypertension

 UVA sun exposure lowers blood pressure

 Remember that UVB exposure is needed to produce vitamin D, which begins in the skin.
-This form of vitamin D is the most bioavailable and health-giving form, according to the research – as I discuss in my book and mention in this article.
+This form of vitamin D is the most bioavailable and health-giving form, according to the research.

 The sun produces UVB wavelengths towards the middle of the day for those of us who live north or south of the equator.
 For those who live too far north, wintertime comes with little UVB exposure.
 So many conclude sun exposure isn’t necessary during the winter.